Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 Some of my better Army memories

 Before I went to basic training (1959), I was in a holding company.
 They begged us almost daily to sign up for OCS – Officer Candidate School.
 After basic they never asked again.
 Anyway, they also wanted volunteers for a psychological experiment.
 Yup, I thought it would be better than KP (Kitchen Police) and it was.
 It turned out to be very interesting.
 They (civilians hired by the Army) didn’t tell us, but the purpose was to see in what manner and how easily we could be swayed from our beliefs (brainwashed).
 We did the usual, boring things you could imagine, but some of the stuff was interesting – like sensory deprivation.
-The had me wear black clothes and a blindfold in a room with thick walls specially built to prevent any light from entering (actually, it’s impossible to shut out all light).
+They had me wear black clothes and a blindfold in a room with thick walls specially built to prevent any light from entering (actually, it’s impossible to shut out all light).
 After about an hour they’d ask (via microphone & speaker) what I could see.
 They’d ask again about every hour.
 That only lasted for about ten contiguous hours with no meal break.
 I only did that for one day, but others did it for a long time.
 I may have been given LSD during this period, but I really don’t think so.
 I do believe others were though.
 The other thing was being in an all-white room with bright light.
 I assumed the mirrors were two-way.
 I was told to lie on the bed as much as possible, but that I was free to roam the room.
 The room was about 8’x12’ (2.5mx3.5m).
 I think it was a converted cargo container.
 After awhile a voice from the speaker started talking about the Red Cross, asking me yes/no questions to see how much attention I was paying.
 They announced the lunch period and that there would be something in the refrigerator to eat – usually a sandwich and always mild (ugh).
 These were about ten-hour days too, but afterward there would be a short quiz.
 This regimen lasted about a wee or more.
 After only a few days you were unsure about the beliefs you had (of the Red Cross or whatever the topic) when you first started.
 The voice got progressively more negative each day.
 I only did those two interesting (I think) things and then it was time to go to basic.
 I never found out if there was anything else that happened to the others.

 This is definitely not a “better memory,” but rather one of my most shameful memories.
 I took part in a GI shower to a guy named Katz by not stopping it.
 I could never look him in the eye after that.
 They used the same stiff bristled brushes that were meant for scrubbing the floor.

-OK, here’s a “good” memory: during basic the CO (Company Commander) called in each recruit and he asked me if I had any problems.
+OK, here’s a “good” memory: during basic the CO (Company Commander) called in each recruit, and he asked me if I had any problems.
 When I said, “No,” he said that everyone has problems and that I should tell him mine.
 Not wanting to irritate the guy, I said, “well, they do mispronounce my name.”
 The next few days I got called a lot of names, the nicest being “pussy.”
 After basic I went to electronics school and then to radar repair school.
 One time I was tuning a Klystron (small microwave oscillator) in class and got too close, and it blew the top of my head clear off – at least that’s what it felt like – 300 volts DC.
 We lived off base (married).
 I still had to come in for KP (Kitchen Police) almost weekly.
 The early bird got his choice of duty with DRO (dining room orderly) supposedly the best job and “pots and pans” the worst.
 You’d have to be there by three AM to get DRO, so I’d get there last at four and get post and pans.
 It was easier for me to work hard and be ignored than to constantly be yelled at like the DRO’s were.
-The regular cooks and cooks helpers would have to pitch in and help me scrub pots if I was too slow, so they’d “encourage” me to speed up at times.
+The regular cooks and cooks’ helpers would have to pitch in and help me scrub pots if I was too slow, so they’d “encourage” me to speed up at times.
 Before long I got good enough at it that I’d have nothing to do.
 I was absolutely flabbergasted the first time they let me take off and go to their barracks for a short nap until they needed me.
 After awhile they’d even get someone to clean the grease trap for me too.
 The moral of the story is “work hard and you’ll get recognized faster than by tooting your own horn and screwing off.”
 Or something like that.

 In 1960, after a year or so of radar school (at Ft.
 Monmouth, NJ), I was sent to the Army airfield to be an air traffic controller.
 My first day there I asked to be reassigned to duty more suitable to my training.
 So, for punishment, they took me out of the tower and assigned me to the flight line where I would service the aircraft (refuel etc.).
 Even though this was nowhere near what I had been trained for either, it was fun.
 We’d have to taxi the aircraft to and from the pumps and their tie-downs or hangers.
 There were mostly single engine recon planes (L-19 Birddog) and the larger Canadian built (and named) Beavers, Otters, & Caribou’s (photo[1] is of the actual aircraft – you’ve probably heard of ARPA – they’re responsible for the “ARPA-net” – what we now call the Internet).
 I’ll bet you didn’t know that we were in Viet Nam that early, did you?
 Hell, we were there earlier than that.
 Anyway, there were choppers and other twin-engine craft, one of which was an R4D.
 An R4D was Navy nomenclature for a C47 (DC-3 gooney bird).
 The Army was using the R4D as a test bed for their new SLAR (Side Looking Airborne Radar).

 Then they got their first OV-1 Mohawk – a twin turbo-jet.
-They were showing off doing barrel rolls close to the runway and augured in[2], making a huge white ball of fire.
+They were showing off doing barrel rolls close to the runway and augured in[1], making a huge white ball of fire.
 For the both of them we found a toe and a helmet part with some brains in it for burial.
 They got more Mohawks in and one time they gave a show for visiting West Pointers.
 A Mohawk flew over and took visible light and infrared pictures of the West Pointers in the bleachers.
-They the loudspeaker asked the Cadets to leave the bleachers and after they did, another Mohawk flew over and took pictures of the bleachers where they had been.
+Then the loudspeaker asked the Cadets to leave the bleachers and after they did, another Mohawk flew over and took pictures of the bleachers where they had been.
 Awhile later they passed out photographs and you could distinctly tell that it was Cadets that had been sitting in the empty bleachers.
 Taking clear photos of objects that had been there is commonplace now, but this was done in 1960.
 Incidentally, years later my brother Dick flew a SLAR equipped OV-1 Mohawk during his 2nd tour in Vietnam.
 Dick started out as an enlisted Green Beret, then was a Warrant Officer, then finally a Commissioned Officer driving the Mohawks.

 One evening when almost no one was around (small airfield, remember) I taxied out onto the runway in an L-19.
 I gave it full power and headed down the runway.
 It started to lift off before I thought it would and I wasn’t mentally prepared for it, so I shoved the throttle back in and taxied back.
 I never tried again.
 Incidentally, years later Connie & I took lessons, and she soloed before I did.